Who We Are, What We Do - An Interview on Value

 (photo's from our original location 600 Hespeler Rd)

-- Free nutritional consultations and Free prescription pet food delivery for homes in Cambridge ( on orders over $50)
+- Free nutritional consultations and Free prescription pet food delivery for homes in Cambridge

 - In hospital adoptions – we have saved over 3000 animals since we opened and adopted them out the the community, our rescue program is officially called the " Safe & Sound Rescue Project - Veterinarian's Giving Back"

 - Board-Certified surgeon with over 20 years experience on staff

 - House call mobile service fully licensed

 -TPLO and other orthopedic surgeries by Board-Certified Surgeon